 General guidance for future commercial uses includes avoiding strip commercial uses as discussed in earlier sections of this element.
-In addition, new commercial developments should be created so there is suitable accessibility.
-Also, they should complement existing commercial developments, should not be a detriment to other land uses, particularly residential uses, and should not greatly diminish the level of service on roadways.
+In addition, new commercial developments should be created so there is suitable accessibility. should complement Also, they existing commercial developments, should not be a detriment to other land uses, particularly residential uses, and should not greatly diminish the level of service on roadways.
 Developments on two-lane roads that are at or near capacity during peak travel times and are not suitable for widening will not be approved.
 Consideration will be given to all developments as to the most efficient way of transporting customers by public transportation or by non-vehicular means.

-Commercial land use in Murray is divided into five categories; Neighborhood Businesses, Highway Businesses, Central Business District, Medium Density Businesses, and Professional Office.
-A brief, general description and Planning Commission guidance for each of these uses is given below.
+Commercial land use in Murray is divided into five categories: Neighborhood Businesses, Highway Businesses, Central Business District, Medium Density Businesses, and Professional Office.
+A brief, general description, and Planning Staff and the Planning Commission guidance for each of these uses is given below.